strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.8.4.5 =
+* BUG: Fixed broken links when adminpages/admin_header.php is loaded outside of the PMPro settings tabs.
+* ENHANCEMENT: Added the pmpro_is_ready filter.
+This should be used by gateway plugins to set the $pmpro_gateway_ready global variable.

 = 1.8.4.4 =
 * BUG: Fixed issue where subscriptions cancelled at Stripe wouldn't cancel the related PMPro membership if the membership was created after updating to v1.8.
 (Thank, Ninjami-Juho)
 * BUG: Now tracking "views" when the wp_head hook is fired instead of the "wp" hook.
 Previously page redirects and AJAX calls might have been counted as "views".
 Using wp_head will result in more accurate numbers (compared to something like Google Analytics, e.g.).
 Also note that the number of views will now be much much lower than before on some sites.
 (Thanks, Michael Cummings)